alphaqu/notalpha-docs/docs/dashloader/config.md

     ]
     ```

-If you want to disable the default splash lines put `addDefaultSplashLines` to `#!c false`
+If you want to disable the default splash lines, set `addDefaultSplashLines` to `#!c false`
 !!! example
     ```json
     "addDefaultSplashLines": false